mlhartme/stool/main/documentation.md

           |- .m2              (Maven repository for this stage)
           |- logs             (log file of running stage)
           '- run
-             |- creator       (created when stage is created, tracks the Stage creator)
+             |- creator       (created when stage is created, tracks created-by and created-at)
              |- modified      (touched if Stool command modifies this stage)
              |- image.log     (Docker's image build output)
              '- image         (context to build docker image)